lupplaridel/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Plaridel Bulacan Branch
     text: >
-      **Light Up Playhouse** is a joyful learning space in Plaridel, Bulacan, offering playgroups, intervention programs, enrichment classes, tutoring, and kindergarten for children ages 1 to 15.
+      A joyful learning space offering playgroups, intervention programs, enrichment classes, tutoring, and kindergarten for children ages 1 to 15.
       We follow a Montessori-inspired and progressive approach, combining purposeful play with evidence-based practices tailored to each child’s unique needs.
     actions:
       - label: Get started
         altText: ''